Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Modeling Choice Details

 \subsection{Confounder Inference with Variational Autoencoders}

 Probabilistic Principal Component Analysis should only be used when the treatments are approximately Gaussian treatments.
 For binary and other general treatment distributions, more sophisticated probabilistic latent variables models are required.
 Examples of such latent variable models include models for count data like the logistic factor analysis \citep{hao2015probabilistic} and Poisson factor analysis methods \citep{gopalan2013scalable}.
-Unfortunately, these models imply posteriors which are non-Gaussian and heteroskedastic, violating Assumptions \ref{asm:copula} and \ref{asm:homoskedasticity}.
+Unfortunately, these models imply posteriors which are non-Gaussian, violating Assumption \ref{asm:copula}.

 As such, for general treatment distributions, our approach is to infer a conditional Gaussian latent variable model using a variational autoencoder (VAE).
 VAEs have been extremely popular in machine learning, in particular for generating low dimensional representations of complex inputs like images \citep{pu2016variational} but more recently have been used in scientific and decision-making applications \citep{lopez2020decision} and in applications to causal inference \citep{louizos2017causal}.
 A VAE consists of a prior distribution, $f(u)$, typically for the low-dimensional latent variables, a stochastic encoder, and a stochastic decoder.
 In our application, the inferred stochastic decoder, $\hat f_\theta(t \mid u)$, is a non-linear map from latent confounders to a distribution over causes.
 Together, the prior distribution for $u$ and the decoder imply a posterior confounder distribution, $\hat f(u \mid t)$.